-A combined-cycle gas turbine (CCGT) power plant in the Baglan Bay Energy Park is now generating 525MW.
-Claimed at the time to be the most advanced CCGT facility of its kind, Baglan Bay is a showcase for General Electric (GE) gas turbines.
+A combined-cycle gas turbine (CCGT) power plant in the Baglan Bay Energy Park generates 525MW.
+Considered to be the most advanced CCGT facility of its kind at the time, Baglan Bay is a showcase for General Electric (GE) gas turbines.

-The new power plant has one 9H gas turbine, one steam turbine and one electrical generator (with a nominal capacity of 480MW).
-The plant has combined heat and power (CHP) capability, a heat recovery steam generator (HRSG), steam supply systems with additional heat recovery, black start capability and associated auxiliaries such as cooling towers, water treatment plant and back-up steam supplies.
-The site also includes a GE LM2500 aeroderivative power generation system capable of black starting (i.e. starting with no electrical input).
+The power plant has one 9H gas turbine, one steam turbine, and one electrical generator (with a nominal capacity of 480MW).
+The plant has combined heat and power (CHP) capability, a heat recovery steam generator (HRSG), steam supply systems with additional heat recovery, black start capability and associated auxiliaries such as cooling towers, water treatment plant and backup steam supplies.
+The site also includes a GE LM2500 aero-derivative power generation system capable of black starting (i.e. starting with no electrical input).
 This is effectively a small, extra power plant.

 The first application to build a power plant at the site was made in 1996.
 This was made by BP Amoco, and was originally intended for a 1,100MW CCGT power plant.
-The new facility was approved by the UK's central government in early 1999.
+The new facility was approved by the UK Government in early-1999.
 The H System was shipped to Baglan Bay in December 2000 and was constructed in the General Electric facility at Greenville, South Carolina.
-It started up in 2002, followed by characterisation testing through the summer of 2002 and field testing in November 2002.
+It started up in 2002, followed by characterisation testing through mid-2002 and field testing in November 2002.
 It went commercial shortly afterwards.